Porsche says suspends sponsorship of Maria Sharapova

-FRANKFURT (Reuters) - Luxury carmaker Porsche, a division of Volkswagen, said on Tuesday it would suspend tennis player Maria Sharapova as its brand ambassador in light of her admission that she failed a doping test.
+FRANKFURT (Reuters) - Luxury carmaker Porsche, a division of Volkswagen (VOWG_p.DE), said on Tuesday it would suspend tennis player Maria Sharapova as its brand ambassador in light of her admission that she failed a doping test.

 The Russian tennis star on Monday admitted she had failed a drug test at the Australian Open due to a substance she was taking for health issues.

 “We regret the current news about Maria Sharapova.
-Until further details emerge and we are able to analyse the situation, we have decided to suspend planned activities,” Porsche said in a statement.
+Until further details emerge and we are able to analyze the situation, we have decided to suspend planned activities,” Porsche said in a statement.

 Reporting by Ilona Wissenbach; writing by Edward Taylor; editing by Jason Neely